-- Fan Remake: Sonic 3 Complete is a fairly well-known hack that polishes the game in areas that the official Sonic 3 & Knuckles didn't (fixing glitches, giving Super Sonic actual sprites for certain things) as well as allowing several option like choosing the different tracks between Sonic 3 or Sonic & Knuckles and allowing the ability to play Sonic 3 or Sonic & Knuckles standalone in the same game.
-It also added some goodies like restoring the beta level order (Flying Battery after Carnival Night), and the option to do the Super Peel-Out from Sonic CD.
+Fan Remake: Sonic 3 Complete is a fairly well-known hack that polishes the game in areas that the official Sonic 3 & Knuckles didn't (fixing glitches, giving Super Sonic actual sprites for certain things) as well as allowing a plethora of options such as choosing individual tracks between Sonic 3 or Sonic & Knuckles and allowing the ability to play Sonic 3 or Sonic & Knuckles standalone in the same game.
+It also added some goodies like restoring the "Beta" level order (Flying Battery after Carnival Night), and the option to do the Super Peel Out from Sonic CD.
 For more extras, you can even create IPS patches that change the game even further, such as changing Sonic back to his Sonic 1 and Sonic 2 sprites, with new sprites to accommodate them for all of the actions he could only do in Sonic 3 & Knuckles.

-- Manual Misprint: A few of the enemies from Sonic & Knuckles showed up in Sonic the Hedgehog 3's instruction manual.
+Manual Misprint: The two Badniks from Flying Battery Zone in Sonic & Knuckles first showed up in the Sonic the Hedgehog 3 instruction manual.

 It's generally believed this is the reason why a Taxman/Stealth remaster like the first two Genesis games is unlikely, as Sega has only been able to release direct emulations of the original game or recoded versions with different music (as seen in the PC version).